PoisotLab/PLMT/ms.md

 ## Citations

 By default, the template will look for citations in the `refs.bib` file (see the `YAML` header), but any format recognized by pandoc will work.
 The default format is `vancouver-author-year.csl`.
-This allows you to, well, cite papers [@hutchinson1959].
+This allows you to, well, cite papers [@hutchinson_hsr].

 ## Figures